 By a character-driven story, I mean a story in which the characters have agency.
 Their decision to go after or not go after the killer matters.
 Their decision whether or not to cheat on their partner matters.
 Basically, your character doesn’t need to do anything, and what they do decide to do has repercussions for the story.
 The story is shaped by their decisions, even if there are larger forces at play too.

 This wasn’t meant to be a completely comprehensive post about developing characters though I might do a series in the future.
 I just wanted to give some basic tips on how to think about and develop characters for your story.

 If you’re looking for advice on how to develop a villain, you can check out my post about it.

-I’ve developed a guide to writing a fiction novel for you to check out.
-It includes a character development checklist.
-Sign up for my email newsletter and get it sent straight to your inbox!
+I’ve developed a character development checklist that breaks down what you need and put it into my resource library.
+Sign up for my email newsletter and get the password for my library sent straight to your inbox!